lmailloux/TS-Agility/docs/class1/lab5/module5.rst

 Lab 5 – Telemetry Streaming With ELK
 -----------------------------------

-In this lab we will configure our Telemetry Streaming JSON declaration to establish a connection between our Kibana consumer and our BIG-IP.
+In this lab you will configure Telemetry Streaming with your ELK (Elastic, Logstash, Kibana) consumer.

 ------------------------------------------------